nowane/Asteroids/README.md

   ### Other Technologies

 - [Balsamiq](https://balsamiq.com/) - Used to create wireframes for the UX stage of the project.
+- [Email JS](https://www.emailjs.com/) - Used to allow the user to send an e-mail to the owner of the game.
 - [Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) - Used throughout building the project testing responsiveness and debugging.
+- [Favicon.io](https://favicon.io/favicon-generator/) - Used to make the favicon.
 - [Mockup](http://ami.responsivedesign.is/) - Used to create an image of responsiveness on various devices.
+- [Scalable Vector Graphics](https://developer.mozilla.org/en-US/docs/Web/SVG?retiredLocale=nl) for the animated hangman
 - [Slack](https://slack.com/intl/en-nl/) - Used to look up answers to all kind of questions.

 [Back to Table of Content](#table-of-content)